fbpx

 • Cortisone injections as needed

-• In the case of an acute ligament sprain in this region, orthopedic support (lumbar belt) for a short period of time can be effective.
+• In the case of an acute ligament sprain in this region, orthopedic support (lumbar belt) for a short period may prove effective.

 Prognosis

-• Variable depending on the intensity, duration of establishment before the start of treatments and the number of previous episodes.
+• Variable according to intensity, duration of implantation before treatment and number of previous episodes.

 • On average, 6 to 8 weeks.